T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 - Right function switch: ✅ Tool invocation ✅ Knowledge base processing ✅ Problem classification ✅ text extraction ✅ Tool call node (can be set according to one's own needs)
 - After setting up the model, click `confirm` and select `Qwen2.5` model
 - Proxy address: `http://172.17.0.1:8000/v1 `(Host gateway IP)
 - API key: `sk-123456` (This can be set by yourself when using vLLM to start the model.
-If the startup command is not set, this field can be filled in freely)
+If the startup command is not set, this field can be filled in freely.)

 2. BGE-M3 configuration:
 - Channel name: Write whatever you want
 - Protocol Type: `OpenAI`
 - Model: `New Model` -> `Index Model`
-- Model ID: `BAAI/bge-m3` (this can also be set in the vLLM startup command)
+- Model ID: `BAAI/bge-m3` (this can also be set in the vLLM startup command.)
 - Model provider: `OpenAI`
 - Alias: Write whatever you want
 - ✅  normalization